Interview Completion Flow

 Participant Feedback

-After the thank-you message, participants are invited to rate their experience.
-The feedback collection includes:
+After the thank-you message, participants are invited to rate their experience with a simple binary choice:

 Feedback is not mandatory.
-If a participant closes the tab without submitting feedback, the interview is still recorded as completed and the analysis still runs.
+If a participant closes the tab without tapping either button, the interview is still recorded as completed and the analysis still runs.

 What Happens Behind the Scenes